syedsaqib2457/php-hash/documentation/add_system_user_authentication_token.md

 ## Introduction

-The `add_system_user_authentication_token` API action adds a system user authentication token to a system user.
+This API action adds a system user authentication token to a system user.

 ## Request Example